 To determine the date of Ash Wednesday, one would count 46 days before the date of Easter Sunday.
 But why 46 days; is the season of Lent not 40 days?
 Technically, Lent does last 40 days, symbolic of the 40 days Jesus spent fasting and praying in the desert prior to the start of his ministry — according to the synoptic gospels.
 The 40 days are symbolic of the gospel timing, but since 1970 Lent has officially been the days that fall between Ash Wednesday and Easter Sunday, less each Sunday in that time-frame.
 Through Christian history, this timing has varied slightly.
 David Philippart, the liturgy director at Old Saint Patrick’s Church in downtown Chicago, offers complete analysis of this history.
 For more information click here.

-This year is a somewhat late start to the Lenten season; the earliest possible Ash Wednesday is February 4 (which will next occur in 2285) and the latest is Mach 10 (will happen next in 2038).
+This year is a somewhat early start to the Lenten season; the earliest possible Ash Wednesday is February 4 (which will next occur in 2285) and the latest is Mach 10 (will happen next in 2038).

 A somewhat obvious question might be why Easter is not on a fixed calendar date, like Christmas.
-Unlike Christmas, Easter does have a stated date in scripture; it happened on the Sunday after Passover.
+Easter does have a stated date in scripture; it happened on the Sunday after Passover.
 The problem being that Passover is determined on a lunar-based calendar (hence the importance of the full moon), that the Jewish people followed, but we now use a solar-based calendar, as the Romans were using in the time of Jesus.
 Therefore, there is not an exact correlation in our Gregorian calendar to the date of the first Easter.
 The vernal equinox can be firmly determined, without regard to the type of calendar being used.
 Therefore, this set date is established to calculate the date of Easter and Ash Wednesday every year.